-Generalized Derivative Operator (GDO) is defined as a directional derivative filter.
-Mlsna and Rodríguez (2009) defines "2D directional derivative" by, with $\theta$ as an angle to the horizontal x-axis, assuming the axis has an east-west orientation.
-Cooper and Cowan (2011) reverses its angle to follow the azimuth of the geographic coordinates, changing equation (11) to be,
+The Generalized Derivative Operator (GDO) is defined as a directional derivative filter.
+Mlsna and Rodríguez (2009) defines "2D directional derivative" by, with θ as an angle to the horizontal x-axis, assuming the axis has an east-west orientation.
+Its angle is reversed by Cooper & Cowan (2011) to follow the azimuth of the geographic coordinates, changing equation (11) to be,